WWOOF

 Here at Symara Organic Farm, we enjoy hosting wwoofers.
 Sharing our knowledge and our home with travellers is something we enjoy.

-We have places for up to 4 wwoofers at a time and wwoofing at Symara Organic Farm will help you qualify for a second working holiday visa .
+We have places for up to 4 wwoofers at a time and wwoofing at Symara Organic Farm may help you qualify for a second working holiday visa .

 To contact us: